Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 <img src="assets/image/published-site-github.png" height="400" width="800">

-**9.** To deploy, return to the code tab (first in list) and select Clone/Download.
-Open on your desktop or download zip file to use or view this code which created my project.
+**9.** To view or use the code, return to the code tab (first in list) and select Clone/Download.
+Open on your desktop or download zip file for this project.

 <img src="assets/image/deployment.png" height="300" width="800">